Palermo Ladies Open

-The Palermo Ladies Open, is a women's tennis tournament in Palermo, Italy that is played on outdoor clay courts at the Country Time Club.
+The Palermo Ladies Open (Internazionali Femminili di Palermo), is a women's tennis tournament in Palermo, Italy that is played on outdoor clay courts at the Country Time Club.
+Since 2025, in its 36th edition, it became a WTA 125 event.

 The first two editions were part of the Satellite Circuit, but since 1990 it has been part of the WTA Tour.
 In the past it has also been known as the "Palermo International" and the "Internazionali Femminili di Palermo."
 The tournament was categorized as either a WTA Tier IV or Tier V event from 1990 to 2008 and became an International Tournament in 2009.
 In 2014, the license for the event was sold to Kuala Lumpur's Malaysian Open for six years (contract for three years with an option for additional three).
 The tournament returned to Palermo in 2019 as a WTA International event, replacing Jiangxi International Women's Tennis Open which was moved to the autumn calendar as part of the China Open series.
-In 2025 it was downgraded to a WTA 125 event.